 Kids Nature Mural Art for Outdoor Play and Fine Motor Skills

 Activities that challenge children of all ages to use their finger tips to press and hold are great for fine motor skill development.
+Add in these books about seasons for preschoolers, and you have one well-rounded nature activity.

 Here is how we did it.